arangodb/docs-hugo/site/content/3.12/operations/upgrading/starter-deployments.md

 menuTitle: Upgrading Starter Deployments
 weight: 15
 description: >-
-  Procedure to perform a rolling upgrade with the arangodb binary.
+  Procedure to perform a rolling upgrade with the `arangodb` executable
 archetype: default
 aliases:
   - upgrading-starter-deployments